 It’s the perfect time to learn (or review) this crochet icon – the granny square

-Despite what the name may imply, this is not an outdated technique.
-Sure, our grandmothers both probably made tons of these granny squares but you’ll find it throughout modern day fashion as well as in trendy homes.
+Despite what the name might imply, this is not an outdated technique.
+Sure, our grandmothers probably made tons of these granny squares but you’ll still find it throughout modern day fashion as well as in trendy homes.

-The granny square is a must know crochet technique (in my humble opinion) because from it, a huge variety of projects can emerge.
+Knowing how to crochet a granny square is a must-know technique because a variety of projects can be made from it.
 Make one large square and you have a baby blanket.
 Keep going and you have an afghan.
 Keep them small and piece them together and you could create a scarf, pillow or even a purse.

 - 5.5 mm Crochet Hook

 - Yarn Needle

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Please understand I have experience with these products and recommend them because they’re optimal for this pattern, not because of the small commissions made if you buy them online.
 Thank you for your support!

 - Dc Double Crochet